 This content will be available via a redesigned TV+ app, but the Apple TV+ service won't launch until 1 November.

 tvOS 12 included some gorgeous new aerial screensavers of the planet Earth that had been filmed by astronauts on the International Space Station, and that trend continues with tvOS 13.
-As revealed by the company during WWDC 2019, there will be a range of 4K HDR-enabled screensavers filmed in conjunction with the BBC for users to choose from and enjoy.
+A range of underwater 4K HDR-enabled screensavers filmed in conjunction with the BBC for users to choose from and enjoy.

 Which Apple TVs will be able to run tvOS 13?

-All app-capable Apple TVs should be able to run tvOS 13, that's fourth-gen and 4K and any new Apple TV that might launch between now and Autumn 2019.
+All app-capable Apple TVs should be able to run tvOS 13, that's fourth-gen and 4K and any new Apple TV that might launch.